+Annotations subspace stores links between concepts and instances (topics) specified in each domain theory with information resources (occurrences).
+RDF17 and Topic Maps18 are two promising representation means to describe annotations.
+The Resource Description Framework (RDF) is a W3C recommendation to define a language for describing resources in terms of named properties and their values.
+All resources are identified using URIs and are described in terms of triples (subject, predicate and object).
 On the other hand, Topic Maps are a new ISO standard for describing knowledge structures and associating them with information resources using topics, associations, and occurrences (TAO).
 [Park and Cheyer, 2005] has already suggest the potential of Topics Maps as a formalism that can connect an ontology layer with a resource (document) layer.
 Although RDF and Topics Maps look very similar, [Garshold, 2003] shows that there are important differences that technically make it difficult to merge Topic Maps and RDF into a single technology.
 The current state of the CSpace proposal leaves open the formalism used to describe annotations and only suggests to take into account both RDF and Topic Maps proposals.

-- ✓ Security and trust information in open and distributed environments like CSpaces are intimately engaged.
+Security and trust information in open and distributed environments like CSpaces are intimately engaged.
 The security and trust model proposed for CSpaces combines features of three different and complementary models [Suryanarayana and Richard Taylor, 2004]: credential and policy-based trust management, reputation-based trust management, and social-network-based trust management.
 Thus, the subspace will store a list of members (authorized users and applications, each of them with a global unique identifier, mguid), roles that each member can play, access rights for each role, credentials, policies, binary trust relationships (opinion about other agent's trustworthiness), a local reputation of each member according to the opinions of the rest of the members of a CSpace.
-Furthermore, the global Shared CSpace that will play the role of global catalog will store also a global reputation score for each agent registered in the system. - ✓ Mapping and transformation rules identify common ontological terms, relations and instances between related individual and shared CSpaces and facilitate interoperation among them.
-The mapping proposal will take into account past and current efforts in information integration and ontology interoperation.
-One of the first considerations that should be taken into account is the integration approach selected.
-There are two major approaches for integration of information [Alasoud et al., 2005]: (1) the data warehouse (DW) or materialized approach and (2) virtual approach (mediator based).
-In DW approach, huge amount of historic data is stored in the DW.
-In the virtual approach, on the other hand, the data is not materialized, but rather is globally manipulated using a virtual integrated view.
-In this approach, the actual data resides in the sources, and queries against the integrated 'virtual' view will be decomposed into sub-queries and posed to the sources.
-DW is preferable when fast query response is required and when the data is not updated very often.
-On the other hand, restrictions of the data source owners to allow access to the information make a virtual approach the adequate solution in this scenario.
-A third approach which is a hybrid between fully materialized and fully virtual approaches inherits the advantages of both.
-[Alasoud et al., 2005].
-Because a CSpace is also a persistent communication channel, in many occasions CSpaces will be constructed as a materialized or hybrid view.
+Furthermore, the global Shared CSpace that will play the role of global catalog will store also a global reputation score for each agent registered in the system.

+Mapping and transformation rules identify common ontological terms, relations and instances between related individual and shared CSpaces and facilitate interoperation among them.
+The mapping proposal is taking into account past and current efforts in information integration and ontology interoperation.
+Current proposal of CSpaces suggests that CSpaces would be linked by mapping and transformation rules that currently are described using Distributed First Order Logic (D-FOL) [Serafini et al.,